 From the day I met Michael Cherrington, my camera teacher at Sheridan College, I have looked up to him.
 He was the first person to introduce me to cinematography, and has taught me so many valuable lessons on how to be successful in the film industry and provided continuous support in my journey to becoming a cinematographer – and for that, I am extremely grateful.

 Trish Young is an award-winning filmmaker based in Toronto, Ontario.
 Her film “Dread” has received the award for Best Cinematography in the Student Film category at this year’s Canadian Society of Cinematographers Awards.
 If you aspire to have a career like Trish Young, you might want to consider looking at an online film school, just like the one over at Friends in Film, for example.
 By joining a film school, you can achieve a wide range of knowledge about the film industry which should help those who aspire to have a career in films.
-To learn more about Trish, her website can be found at nextgenfilms.ca and you can watch the trailer of her film Dread on Vimeo here.
+To learn more about Trish, her website can be found at nextgenfilms.ca.